 “In truth there is no such thing as a growth industry.
 There are only companies organized and operated to create and capitalize on growth opportunities.
 Industries that assume themselves to be riding some automatic growth escalator invariably descend into stagnation.”- Theodore Levitt

 The above quote is as true for countries as it is for companies.
 Countries do not just grow because that is the way it is and how it forever shall be.
 Countries succeed because of good institutions and hard work.
-These two things are absolutely necessary.

 Sadly, at this moment I think that it is.
 The sparkle has gone out of America’s eye.
 A dozen years of war, an ongoing deep recession, racial distrust, an increasing lack of opportunity, and very significantly an increasingly expansive and coercive state have done much damage to what we call “America.”